 Further, the lung microbiome is relatively stable under antibiotic treatment and the gut is less so.
 The impact of macrolides on the gut may be much more relevant in terms of potential transmission of resistance.
 I understand that the focus is on the airway but what happens in the gut seldom stays in the gut, where resistance is concerned.

 We agree with the reviewer’s observations regarding the relative impact of antibiotic exposure on respiratory and gut microbiota, and recognise that the gut represents an important potential route of onward transmission.
-For example, in our recent analysis of fecal resistomes in the context of individuals with cystic fibrosis, we found that aminoglycoside resistance was a primary contributor to the divergence in resistome composition between CF and healthy stool, reflecting the high tobramycin use in CF individuals (ref).
+For example, in our recent analysis of fecal resistomes in the context of individuals with cystic fibrosis, we found that aminoglycoside resistance was a primary contributor to the divergence in resistome composition between CF and healthy stool, reflecting the high tobramycin use in CF individuals (PMID: 33250435).

+While we agree that the lung microbiome is more stable under selective pressure compared to the gut, the clinical importance of the oropharyngeal microbiome and AMR transmission is well demonstrated.
+For example, Man et al….

 Important for upper and lower respiratory infections

 E.g. Man et al